-In this quarterly report, unless otherwise specified, all dollar amounts are expressed in USD and all references to "Common Shares" refer to the common shares of our capital stock
+In this quarterly report, unless otherwise specified, all dollar amounts are expressed in USD and all references to "Common Shares" refer to shares of our common stock.

 As used in this annual report, the terms "we", "us", "our" and "our company" mean Artelo Biosciences, Inc., and our wholly-owned subsidiaries, Trinity Reliant Ventures Limited, in Ireland, Artelo Biosciences Limited, in England and Wales, and Artelo Biosciences Corporation, in Canada, unless otherwise indicated.